 Preferred Education & Experience:

-• Experience working with web-based HR systems, particularly PeopleSoft.
+• Experience with web-based platforms like Faculty180.

-• Knowledge of faculty affairs. • Knowledge of customer service techniques. • Knowledge of Faculty 180 system. • Knowledge of TCU community, organization structure, policies and procedures. • Skill in organization with strong attention to detail. • Skill in effective oral and written communication and organizational techniques. • Skill in analyzing and organizing information. • Skill in writing. • Skill in the use of Microsoft Office to include Word, Excel, PowerPoint, Photoshop and Outlook • Skill in project management techniques and implementation. • Ability to balance multiple projects simultaneously, while prioritizing and meeting deadlines. • Ability to clearly communicate information. • Ability to speak in public. • Ability to lead training sessions in person and online. • Ability to draft grammatically correct correspondence. • Ability to communicate professionally and effectively, both orally and in writing. • Ability to troubleshoot issues and formulate operational improvements. • Ability to work successfully as a member of a team serving a common goal. • Ability to evaluate and implement processes to improve operations. • Ability to work with a high degree of accuracy.
+• Knowledge of faculty affairs. • Knowledge of customer service techniques. • Knowledge of Faculty180 system. • Knowledge of TCU community, organization structure, policies and procedures. • Skill in organization with strong attention to detail. • Skill in effective oral and written communication and organizational techniques. • Skill in analyzing and organizing information. • Skill in writing. • Skill in the use of Microsoft Office to include Word, Excel, PowerPoint, Photoshop and Outlook. • Skill in project management techniques and implementation. • Ability to balance multiple projects simultaneously, while prioritizing and meeting deadlines. • Ability to clearly communicate information. • Ability to speak in public. • Ability to lead training sessions in person and online. • Ability to draft grammatically correct correspondence. • Ability to communicate professionally and effectively, both orally and in writing. • Ability to troubleshoot issues and formulate operational improvements. • Ability to work successfully as a member of a team serving a common goal. • Ability to evaluate and implement processes to improve operations. • Ability to work with a high degree of accuracy.

 TCU Core Competencies: